lkodinsson/MARS/Basic/GMG.md

 | 2d10+1d6 | Fabled | Renowned |
 | 2d10+1d8 | Mythical | Exalted |
 | 3d10 | Legendary | Grandmaster |

-## Commons and Elites

-The status of a particular creature determines certain characteristics about it.
-Common creatures have half the normal resources (health, endurance, stamina, and mana), and get access to a very limited selection of special abilities, if any at all.
-Elite creatures will often have several special abilities and exceptional stats and skills.

 # Converting from d20